hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 !!!
 Dont

 Don't include overly complex details, long-form content, or instructions in the description.
-This can add too much visual weight to the Page Header and has the potential to detract from the content on the main page.
+This can add too much visual weight to the Page Header and can detract from the content on the main page.

 <Hds::PageHeader as |PH|>
   <PH.Title>HCP Packer Dashboard</PH.Title>